Big-Life-Lab/cchsflow/README.md

 ## Usage

 `cchsflow` creates harmonized variables (where possible) between CCHS cycles.
-Searching BMI in `variables` (described in the variableDetails.csv [vignette](articles/variableDetails.html)
-Introduction)) shows `HWTGBMI` calculates BMI with two decimal places for all cycles for all respondents using the respondents' untruncated height and weight.
+Searching BMI in `variables` (described in the Introduction section of variableDetails.csv [vignette](articles/variableDetails.html)) shows `HWTGBMI` calculates BMI with two decimal places for all cycles for all respondents using the respondents' untruncated height and weight.

 *Calculate a harmonized BMI variable for CCHS 2001 cycle*